BrunoWallner/audiovis/README.md

 ## Features
 ##### already implemented
 * volume control
+* 3D visualisation
 * rich configuration via config file
 * string and bar visualisation
 * configurable buffering and smoothing via config.toml
 * configurable higher scaling of lower frequencies for a better look
 * selectable amount of frequencies that should be displayed (0 - 20.000)
-* automatically selecting Desktop output-audio-stream as input-stream (not sure if it is even possible)
+* automatically selecting Desktop output-audio-stream as input-stream
+* bar texturing
 * even runs on raspberrypi 4

 ##### WiP